Transactive Energy System Deployment over Insecure Communication Links: Introduction

-Many techniques have been proposed in the literature to protect data privacy in power systems.
+Various techniques have been proposed in the literature to protect data privacy in power systems.
 In \cite{OT-DG-HVP:2013} and \cite{SH-UT-GJP:2016}, mutual information has been used to define data privacy of smart meters.
-This privacy metric quantifies the posterior information entropy of private data given statistical models of source data and auxiliary information and a protection scheme is usually designed to minimize such posterior information entropy so as to minimize information leakage.
+This privacy metric quantifies the posterior information entropy of private data given statistical models of the source data and auxiliary information.
 In \cite{ARB-DKM-BCL-PR:2013} and \cite{ARB-DKM-PR-BCL:2012}, the technique of obfuscation has been used to protect coefficient privacy in centralized optimal power flow (OPF) problems in cloud computing.
-The legitimate problem holder obfuscates the optimization problem by an invertible transformation and sends the obfuscated problem to the cloud.
-The cloud solves the obfuscated problem and sends the solution back to the legitimate problem holder, who can retrieve an optimal solution of the original optimization problem by inverting the obfuscation transformation.
-Differential privacy has been applied to OPF problems \cite{ZY-PC-JC:2017,FZ-JA-SHL:2019} and economic dispatch problems \cite{XL-RT-DKYY-PC:2017}.
-Differential privacy is a privacy notion originally proposed in \cite{CD:06} and \cite{Dwork}.
-Differentially private schemes add random noises into individuals' data in such a way that individual participation cannot be inferred by an adversary who can access arbitrary auxiliary information.
-There is a fundamental utility-privacy tradeoff for differentially private schemes due to the use of random noises \cite{QG-PV:2016}.
+This technique masks the original OPF problem by an obfuscation transformation.
+Once the obfuscated problem is solved, an optimal solution to the original problem can be obtained by inverting the transformation.
+Differential privacy \cite{CD:06,Dwork} has been applied to the OPF \cite{ZY-PC-JC:2017,FZ-JA-SHL:2019}, economic dispatch \cite{XL-RT-DKYY-PC:2017} and thermal inertial load management \cite{7742416}.
+Differentially private schemes add random noises into individual data in such a way that they cannot be inferred by the adversaries who can access arbitrary auxiliary information.
 Our recent review paper \cite{YL-MZ:2019ARC} provides detailed comparisons of the aforementioned three techniques and homomorphic encryption (to be discussed soon) in the context of cyber-physical systems (CPSs).

-On the other hand, the technique of digital signature has been broadly adopted by the communication community to enhance security \cite{DS-NH-GB:1995,LX-GRA:2001,TJ-YH-SZ:2004}.
-A digital signature is a mathematical scheme that provides the message receiver a pair of message and signature, such that the message receiver can verify whether the message is tampered or not by checking whether certain mathematical relation holds for the message and the signature.
-Recently, digital signature has been applied to enable secure communications in control problems \cite{MR-HG-YW:2018}.